Interstate 785 North Carolina

 Interstate 785 in its entirety is part of High Priority Corridor 17 and 40: Route 29 Corridor.

-The movement to designate U.S. 29 as Interstate 785 was advocated by a former Danville mayor in 1996,3 coinciding with efforts from the Interstate Connection: Alliance for Economic Growth in the fall of 1996.
-The organization was comprised of business and government leaders who touted the route for potential economic improvements to the area including diversifying the economy, creating new jobs, generating additional tax revenue and enhancing regional cooperation.
+The movement to designate U.S. 29 as Interstate 785 was advocated by a former Danville mayor in 1996,3 coinciding with efforts from the Interstate Connection: Alliance for Economic Growth in Fall 1996.
+The organization was comprised of business and government leaders who promoted the route for potential economic improvements to the area including diversifying the economy, creating new jobs, generating additional tax revenue and enhancing regional cooperation.
 North Carolina and Virginia officials came to agreement in April 1997 for a new Interstate Corridor between Greensboro and Danville.4

 * – 6.81 miles on I-840